 BPL PRESENTS is Central Library's series of arts and culture events, including talks, conversations, and readings with authors, artists and scholars; live music, dance and theater performances; film screening; and art exhibitions.
-Events are free or ticketed and are taking place at Central Library's Dweck Center, unless noted otherwise.
+Events are free or ticketed and are taking place at Central Library's S. Stevan Dweck Cultural Center, unless noted otherwise.

-All BPL Presents programs at the Dweck Cultural Center and Central Library are free of charge and reservations are required for most adult programs.
-Patrons who RSVP to programs will be seated before walk-ups.
-Unclaimed reservations will be released five minutes before the start of an event.
-We recommend arriving early.
-RSVP online at BrownPaperTickets.com or by phone at 718.230.2200.
+All BPL Presents programs at the Dweck Cultural Center and Central Library are free of charge (unless otherwise noted) and reservations are required for most adult programs.
+Patrons with reservations will be seated on a first-come, first-served basis.
+Unclaimed reservations will be released five minutes before the start of an event; we recommend arriving early.
+Patrons without reservations will be seated as capacity allows.

-Reservations for adult programs can be made with a BPL representative Monday-Friday from 9 am – 4 pm.
+Reservations for adult programs can be made with a BPL representative Monday-Friday from 9:00 am – 4:00 pm.
 For weekend events, reservations must be made by 4 pm on the Friday before the event takes place.
 Any reservations received after 4pm will not be processed.
-If leaving a message, please slowly and clearly state your first and last name, your phone number, the name and date of the program you would like to attend, and the number of tickets you are requesting (the maximum allowable is 3).
+If leaving a message, please slowly and clearly state your first and last name, your phone number, the name and date of the program you would like to attend, and the number of seats you are requesting (maximum of 3).

 Was it a Blue Wave?
 A mandate for Green jobs?
 A hundred new cracks in the Glass Ceiling?
 All of the above?

 This is the culminating event for the 2018 Midterm Explainer.
 Join a very smart...

 counter)induction’s mission since its inception has been straightforward: world-class performances of contemporary chamber music, without hype and without agenda other than our complete commitment...